docker/docs/docker-for-mac/docker-toolbox.md

           $ env | grep DOCKER

   If you are using a Bash shell, you can use `unset ${!DOCKER_*}` to unset all DOCKER environment variables at once.
-(This will not work in other shells such as `zsh`; you will need to unset each variable individually.)
+(This does not work in other shells such as `zsh`; you need to unset each variable individually.)

->**Note**: If you have a shell script as part of your profile that sets these `DOCKER` environment variables automatically each time you open a command window, then you will need to unset these each time you want to use Docker for Mac.
+>**Note**: If you have a shell script as part of your profile that sets these `DOCKER` environment variables automatically each time you open a command window, then you need to unset these each time you want to use Docker for Mac.

 > If you install Docker for Mac on a machine where Docker Toolbox is installed..
 >
-> Docker for Mac will replace the `docker` and `docker-compose` command lines in `/usr/local/bin` with symlinks to its own versions.
+> Docker for Mac replaces the `docker` and `docker-compose` command lines in `/usr/local/bin` with symlinks to its own versions.
 {:.warning}

 See also [Unset environment variables in the current